mnane34/myDrivers-16x2-LCD-STM32/README.md

 Power supply pin, typically connected to +5V.

 - **VO (Pin 3)**<br>
 Contrast adjustment pin.
-Usually connected to the wiper of a potentiometer.<br><br>
+Usually connected to the wiper of a potentiometer.<br>
-The other ends of the potentiometer connect to +5V and GND.<br><br>
+The other ends of the potentiometer connect to +5V and GND.<br>
 This pin allows you to adjust the display contrast for optimal visibility.

 - **RS - Register Select (Pin 4)**<br>